Thermal analysis in a laboratory

 Why carry out thermal analysis of your materials ?

-Our solution : to provide you with reliable thermal analysis services and tailored support in interpreting your results
+Our solutions: reliable thermal analysis services and support in interpreting results

-For over 30 years, our FILAB laboratory has had the experience and specific analytical resources to meet the thermal analysis needs of our customers.
-FILAB helps companies with material characterization through reliable, customised analysis.
+For over 30 years, our FILAB laboratory has had the experience and specific analytical resources to meet our customers’ thermal analysis needs.
+FILAB helps companies for the characterization of their materials through reliable, customized analysis.

 Our technical resources for thermal analysis of your material

-- by thermodesorption (TDU thermodesorber coupled to GCMS gas chromatography)
+Thermodesorption (TDU thermodesorber coupled with GCMS gas chromatography)

 Our laboratory thermal analysis services